danwing/https-local-domains/draft-thomson-https-local-domains.md

 -----END PUBLIC KEY-----
 ~~~~~

-Using the binary format (DER) and hashed using SHA256 gives this
+Converting that public key to binary DER format and hashing
-hex value:
+with SHA256 gives this 32-octet hex value:

 ~~~~~
 21ebc0d00e98e3cb289738e2c091e532c4ad8240e0365b22067a1449693e5a18
 ~~~~~

-Converting that hex value to binary and base32 encoded (without
+Converting that hex value to binary and base32 encoding (without
 trailing "=") gives:

 ~~~~~
 EHV4BUAOTDR4WKEXHDRMBEPFGLCK3ASA4A3FWIQGPIKES2J6LIMA
 ~~~~~

-After the hash algorithm identification digit (0 for SHA512/256) is
+Then prefixing that hash with the hash algorithm identification digit,
-prefixed to that base32 string, resulting in:
+which is 0 for SHA512/256, results in:

 ~~~~~
 0EHV4BUAOTDR4WKEXHDRMBEPFGLCK3ASA4A3FWIQGPIKES2J6LIMA
 ~~~~~

-Finally, if this is a printer named "printer" advertised using
+Finally, if this is a printer named "printer" advertised using the
-".local", the full FQDN for its unique name would be:
+domain name ".local", the full FQDN for its unique name would be:

 ~~~~~
 printer.0EHV4BUAOTDR4WKEXHDRMBEPFGLCK3ASA4A3FWIQGPIKES2J6LIMA.local